-The Survivalists does none of that.
-Surviving is trivial, food is plentiful, and death just means you go and pick up your stuff.
+The Survivalists does none of that because surviving is trivial.
+Food is plentiful, and death just means you go and pick up your stuff.
 Your monkeys can get knocked out, but never die.
 It doesn’t matter how much your monkey gets spanked.
 After a bit of rest it stands straight up and is ready for more.

-This is all while grinding resources for your base and the things you need to go on the adventure to begin with.
+This is all while grinding resources for your base and the things you actually need to go on the adventure, to begin with.
 Then it is followed by even more grinding to repair a large ship as part of the story.
-It never feels like there is any pay off to this.
+It never feels like there is any payoff to this.
 You grind the survival side to play the adventure side, but the adventure side isn’t that rewarding either.

 The combat is fine, you can attack, power attack, and dodge roll away.
 You can even counter-attack which is neat.
-None of this matters.
+None of this matters, however.
 The game expects you to bring monkeys to fight, and by doing so, you may as well rip the combat from the game completely.

 You have to do the survival grind to play the adventure.
 Playing the adventure rewards you with tools and materials for the survival grind, for you to grind to the next piece of the adventure.
 Repeat until credits roll.

 Your only real defense is some spike traps.
-Battle monkeys always follow you.
-I couldn’t find a way to leave them to guard the base, and other monkeys won’t defend themselves.
-I got notified that a raid was happening, and it was long over by the time I got home.
-My base was wrecked.
+Battle monkeys always follow you and I couldn’t find a way to leave them to guard the base.
+Other monkeys won’t defend themselves.
+I got notified that a raid was happening, and each time the battle was long over by the time I got home.
+My base was always wrecked.

 When zombies wreck my base in 7 Days to Die, I am pressured to improve my defenses.
 When I lose a dinosaur in Ark, I look forward to the challenge of taming a new one and the fun it will bring.
 My only reaction to my base being wrecked was groaning that the grind for the next part of the adventure was extended.